-- A. Zones are responsible for hosting ASAA guarterfinal and semifinal games.
+- A. Zones are responsible for hosting ASAA quarterfinal and semifinal games.
 Zones may delegate this responsibility to a school.
 All playoff games will be broadcasted, and played in a turf field stadium, which must have a score clock, change rooms, lights, spotter booth, adequate media and timers/scorekeeper booth, and appropriate spectator capacity.
-Furthermore, proceeds from gate admissions will cover costs of hosting the game (i.e. field rental, officials, medical, etc.). - Zones will be asked to submit their preferred location for guarterfinal and semifinal games to the ASAA Office by Ι. June 15.
-The ASAA will include the preferred guarterfinal locations when it publishes the schedules (by June 30). - a.
-Zones may request an exception from the turf field requirement for guarterfinal games provided all other hosting requirements are met.
-The request must be made to the ASAA Executive Director within two weeks of the quarterfinal. - Β. All five provincial finals will be played no later than the fourth Saturday in November and the preceding Friday night. - The ASAA Football Provincial Championships (Alberta Bowl) will be organized by a committee comprised of the following C. representatives:
+Furthermore, proceeds from gate admissions will cover costs of hosting the game (i.e. field rental, officials, medical, etc.). - Zones will be asked to submit their preferred location for quarterfinal and semifinal games to the ASAA Office by June 15.
+The ASAA will include the preferred quarterfinal locations when it publishes the schedules (by June 30). - Zones may request an exception from the turf field requirement for quarterfinal games provided all other hosting requirements are met.
+The request must be made to the ASAA Executive Director within two weeks of the quarterfinal. - B. All five provincial finals will be played no later than the fourth Saturday in November and the preceding Friday night. - C. The ASAA Football Provincial Championships (Alberta Bowl) will be organized by a committee comprised of the following representatives:

-Chairperson (appointed by the ASAA Executive Director) Host Zone Manager Host Zone Member at Large ASAA Football Commissioner ASAA Office Venue Liaison (non-voting member) Football Alberta (non-voting member)
+Chairperson (appointed by the ASAA Executive Director)

+Host Zone Manager

+Host Zone Member at Large

+ASAA Football Commissioner

+ASAA Office

+Football Alberta (non-voting member)